johnsmclay/linux-notes/057-hotplug-and-coldplug-device-facts.md

----
-layout: page
-title:  Hotplug And Coldplug Device Facts
+# Hotplug And Coldplug Device Facts
----

 Be aware of the following device categories when managing hardware: